the-cat-translations/pagina/_posts/2024-03-07-girls-in-suspended-times.md

 we didn’t know that poets
 like to become vates
-while to girls in inclusive language the word "vata" doesn’t ring a bell because women don’t write to convince anyone.
+while to girls in inclusive language the word vatess doesn’t ring a bell because women don’t write to convince anyone.
 That’s why the poetess we all carry within us